 The Vauxhall Corsa is one of the main rivals to the Renault Clio and Ford Fiesta.
 It looks sharpest as a three-door hatchback, but there's also a five-door model if you need extra practicality.
 A broad range of engines and specification levels gives buyers on every budget a choice, while the large number of Vauxhall dealers nationwide makes finding a local garage easy.

 - Ford Fiesta more fun to drive

 The Vauxhall Corsa rivals the Renault Clio and Ford Fiesta.
 It looks best in three-door form, but there's a five-door version if you need extra practicality.
 All models feature an interior that uses soft-touch plastics and colourful trim to allow buyers some scope for personalisation.
 A new 1.0-litre turbo petrol engine leads a refreshed engine line-up that offers a good blend of performance and economy, as well as budget options.
 The Corsa is a comfortable and spacious car that's at home on UK road surfaces and Vauxhall dealers have a good reputation among the company's customers.

 - Well designed interior

-The Vauxhall Corsa VXR is powered by a 1.6-litre turbocharged engine that produces 189bhp – a considerable amount for such a small car and the most powerful Vauxhall Corsa ever.
-Brilliant fun on a B-road, the three-door baby VXR has entertaining handling and strong performance although the looks can divide opinion.
+The Vauxhall Corsa VXR is powered by a 1.6-litre turbocharged engine that produces 189bhp – a considerable amount for such a small car – making it the most powerful Vauxhall Corsa ever.
+Brilliant fun on a B-road, the three-door Corsa VXR offers entertaining handling and strong performance, although its styling divides opinion.
 The central exhaust, bodykit and large alloys are far from subtle and certainly attract attention.
-Competiton comes in the form of the Renaultsport Clio, Abarth 500, or Mini Cooper S.
+Stiff competiton comes from the Renaultsport Clio, Abarth 500 and Mini Cooper S.